Cornufer guppyi: Human interaction

 Humans mostly use C. guppyi for food purposes, and it is tracked down by listening to its calls during rain, with March being said to be the best time to find it.
 A whistle is sometimes used to find this frog because it will respond to the noise, and it is said that snapping a twig will fool the frog into thinking one of its legs has been broken.
 The frog C. guppyi is considered to be a sign of soil fertility if seen in a garden, and the tribes who hold this belief do not typically eat it.
 Its bones are also sometimes ground up and applied to the skin to treat snake or centipede bites.

 Habitat and conservation

-C. guppyi is a common species.
+Cornufer guppyi is a common species.
 It inhabits streams and small rivers in lowland rainforests up to elevations of 700 m above sea level.
 It also tolerates some habitat degradation and can be found in rural gardens and degraded forests.
 It is also known from caves.
 It can be locally impacted by habitat loss caused by logging, and by collection for human consumption and pet trade.
 It is also eaten by domestic dogs and cats.